 What’s the Eviction Process in Arizona?
 Here’s a Guide

-The eviction process, being part of the landlord-tenant laws in Arizona, is one that every landlord should understand.
-So, we at Keyrenter Premier have put together this article to help landlords understand the eviction process.
+Part of renting out your home is understanding the eviction system, being part of the landlord-tenant act in Arizona.
+So, we at Keyrenter Premier have put together this article to help Arizona landlords understand the eviction suit.

 Notice for Lease Termination with Legal Cause